Cyprus Relocates Stranded Immigrants From Buffer Zone

-NICOSIA, Nov 17 (NNN-XINHUA) - Cypriot authorities have relocated dozens of immigrants from the island's buffer zone to government-run refugee reception centers, ending their four-month standoff in makeshift tents under UN supervision.
+(MENAFN- IANS) Nicosia, Nov 17 (IANS) Cypriot authorities have relocated dozens of immigrants from the island's buffer zone to government-run refugee reception centres, ending their four-month standoff in makeshift tents under UN supervision.

-On Saturday, Nikolas Ioannidis, deputy minister of migration and international protection, confirmed that approximately 70 immigrants from Somalia, Sudan, Congo, Syria, Iran, and Afghanistan were transferred to state facilities.
+On Saturday, Nikolas Ioannidis, Deputy Minister of Migration and International Protection, confirmed that nearly 70 immigrants from Somalia, Sudan, Congo, Syria, Iran, and Afghanistan were transferred to state facilities, Xinhua news agency reported.

 Initially, Cypriot authorities refused to allow the migrants into government-controlled territory, citing concerns that the buffer zone could become a corridor for irregular migration.
 During the over four-month standoff, the immigrants were housed in makeshift facilities provided by the UN.

+Additionally, the European Court of Human Rights (ECHR) requested the Cypriot government provide the migrants with "effective access to asylum procedures and adequate reception conditions".

-Local media attributes the government's eventual decision to pressure from the ECHR. however, Ioannidis emphasized that the relocation aligns with Cyprus' migration policy.
+Local media attributes the government's eventual decision to pressure from the ECHR.
+However, Ioannidis emphasised that the relocation aligns with Cyprus' migration policy.

-“Our position remains unchanged: the Green Line will not become a migrant route,” he noted, stressing that“we will not legalize immigration through the buffer zone by accepting these people.” - NNN-XINHUA
+"Our position remains unchanged: the Green Line will not become a migrant route," he noted, stressing that "we will not legalise immigration through the buffer zone by accepting these people".

 Legal Disclaimer: